millardjn/alumina/README.md

 # Alumina
 An experimental deep learning library written in pure rust.
+Breakage expected on each release in the short term.
 See mnist.rs in examples or [Rusty_SR](https://github.com/millardjn/rusty_sr) for usage samples.

 ## Contributions